|

 But wait, just because it’s the 1st of January doesn’t mean it’s the end of celebrations!
 In France, the festivities and the holiday spirit extend well into the first week of January until the 6th.
 Celebrating the religious day when the three Magi presented baby Jesus with gifts, the day of Épiphane (Epiphany) and La Fête des Rois marks the end of the holiday period.

-Across France, families, schools, and offices dig into the cake of the kings, or popularly known as the La Galette des Rois- puffed, flaky pastry filled with frangipane (or chocolate or apples) and hiding a small figurine within it.
+Across France, families, schools, and offices dig into the cake of the kings, popularly known as the La Galette des Rois- puffed, flaky pastry filled with frangipane (or chocolate or apples) and hiding a small figurine within it.
 The tradition says that whoever finds the figurine (also called a fèvre) is the king or the queen for the day and is awarded with a crown.

 Bonnes fêtes de fin d’année !